 A Eurail Pass is only worth getting if it saves you money.
 Unfortunately, that means you’ll have to do some math to figure out if a pass is right or not.
 It can be a time-consuming process, but it is certainly worth calculating if you’re on a budget.

 To figure out if the rail pass will be economical, you’ll need to plan a route for yourself.
 After you have a general idea as to where you want to go over what period of time, visit the national railway websites and work out two sets of prices: one for tomorrow (i.e., a last-minute fare) and one for two months from now (i.e., an early-bird fare).

 Next, add up the prices in each category to get an approximate total.
 Then, compare these prices with the Eurail price.
 That’s how you’ll be able to tell which option is the most budget-friendly.

-See this long blog post, which goes into depth about the pros and cons of the pass.
+For more information, see this long blog post, which goes into depth about the pros and cons of the pass.

-Whether you’re just visiting for a couple weeks or have a few months to spend exploring, you’ll be able to find a pass that suits your needs — all without breaking the bank!
+Whether you’re just visiting for a couple of weeks or have a few months to spend exploring, you’ll be able to find a pass that suits your needs — all without breaking the bank!

 If you want to learn more or have additional questions, be sure to check out my comprehensive guide to Eurail Passes and my experience using them.